tedgin/ad/README.md

     * `tan`
     * `tanh` (not implemented yet)
   * `std.math.traits`
+* supports the same set of functions as `std.mathspecial`
 * supports arbitrary order differentiation, must be fixed at compile time

 ## Examples